| 8. Buying a Singing Bowl All the sounds of the earth are like

 patience is important.
 The result can be quite astonishing, so what are

 you waiting for?
 The paint can be removed later if you wish.
-Now that

 you have learned how to play your singing bowl, what can you do with it?